The Aria Programming Language

 git checkout -b fix-issue-42-json-parsing-error

-Please consider installing the pre-commit hooks, as they will automatically run checks on your code prior to submitting.
+We recommend installing the pre-commit hooks, as they automatically run checks on your code to ensure that it adheres to the project’s style and quality standards.

 3. Write Your Code